A voice for

 • Botanical description

-Licorice is native to Eurasia, northern Africa and Western Asia, but is now commonly cultivated due to its use in the production of licorice-based sweets.
+Liquorice is native to Eurasia, northern Africa and Western Asia, but is now commonly cultivated due to its use in the production of liquorice-based sweets.
 It belongs to the pea and bean family, so will grow best in soils with a high nitrogen content.
 Its natural habitat is dry, open scrubland and damp habitats close to water sources.
 It is a perennial herb with underground rhizomes, characteristic of the Fabaceae family.

 The stems are downy and upright, growing to about 1.5m in height.
 The stolons and long rootlets emerge from a thick rhizome of dark, reddish- or greyish-brown colour externally, while yellowish inside.
 The leaves are a dark green and arranged in pairs (pinnate) along the stem.
 The flowers spring from the axils of the leaves and are a light blue or pale violet, very similar in appearance to those of the sweet pea.